nasderidaq/spellingBee/README.md

 | WITHOUT_S   | Raegint |  3898 |
 | ALL_WORDS   | Eainrst |  8681 |

+## Approach

+The code takes a fairly simple approach.
+It preprocesses the word list checking for validity (minimum length 4, max 7 unique letters, and optionally no 's'), and then scores the word.
+All words with the same set of unique letters are combined together into a single entry with their point values added together for easy lookup later.

+Since there is a restriction that the honeycomb letters must contain a pangram, the program them iterates over every pangram found in the preprocessing step (sets of 7 unique letters - of which there are 7986 total), and turns them into the 7 possible honeycombs (1 for each possible center letter).
+It then iterates through every combination of remaining unique letters (2^6, or 64 combinations), and simply adds up how many points were found for those sets of unique letters in the preprocessing step.
+The complete search takes 2-3 seconds.

+The solution "Raegint" makes quite a bit of sense.
+It allows for "ing" and "er" suffixes, as well as "re" prefixes.
+It is a bit interesting to me that the consonant "R" outperformed the vowels for the mandatory central spot, but I guess vowels are more likely to replace each other when forming words.
+(The next best is "Naegirt" for 3782 points, also a consonant from the same set of letters.)

+Possibly of interest, when running without the "no S" restriction, the results aren't *too* much higher-scoring.
+The best answer is "Eainrst", with a score of 8681 - only about twice the value!

 ## Full score breakdowns

 ### Raegint (3898)